-“It is not, Yasin, you know that.
-In all the four years of violence that we have been succumbed to, nothing has ever been truly lost.”
+“No it’s not, Yasin, you know that.
+In the four years of violence that we have endured in Aleppo, nothing has ever been truly lost.”

-“How many?”
-Yasin turned on his heels, making Zahra flinch as she saw the anger radiating in his eyes.
+Yasin turned on his heels, making Zahra flinch.
+She saw the anger radiating in his eyes.
 “How many patients did we lose?
 What about the doctor who was on stand in this hospital?
 Where is he, Zahra?
-This is the 43rd attack on a medical facility in Syria this month!
+This is the forty-third attack on a medical facility in Syria this month!
 Our services will not last past next month if this keeps up.
-We will leave 300,000 innocent civilians to die!”
+We will leave three hundred thousand innocent civilians to die.”
 Yasin glanced down at the floor.
 They stood in silence for a moment.

-“Yasin.”
-He snapped his head up at the sound of her mellifluous voice.
+His head snapped up at the sound of her mellifluous voice.
 “The doctor who was on stand managed to get ten patients out of the hospital before the bomb hit.
-Ten patients who, right now at this moment, are waiting for a surgeon like you in the basement.”
+Ten patients who, right at this moment, are waiting for a surgeon like you in the basement.”
 She whispered the last part, her eyes glancing around in fear for prying ears that might be lurking amidst the debris.

-“We need to go,” Zahra smiled weakly, leaving his question to settle in the air in between them.
-She started to climb over the pile of broken hospital beds, and glanced back at Yasin expectedly.
+“We need to go.”
+Zahra smiled weakly, letting his question settle in the air between them.
+She began climbing over a pile of broken hospital beds, glancing back at Yasin expectantly.

-“Alright,” Zahra called back, her voice fading away as she stepped out of the skeleton of the building.
+“All right,” Zahra called back, her voice fading as she left the building’s ruins.

-Once she was gone, Yasin leaned down and tried to pick up a ragged blanket that was wedged in between a piece of the ceiling and the baby’s frail body.
-As he tugged on the blanket, the body was dislodged from the rock, and fell at his feet.
-Yasin’s vision spun around as he in took a sharp breath, the body the only thing he could focus on.
-Yeah, four damn years and we haven’t lost anything.
+Once she was gone, Yasin leaned down to pick up a ragged blanket wedged between a piece of the ceiling and the baby’s body.
+His tugging dislodged the body, and it fell, heavily, at his feet.
+Yasin’s vision spun as he inhaled sharply.
+Four damn years and we haven’t lost anything?
+Right.

-He leaned down, the putrid stench of death flooding the roof of his mouth and he stifled back a gag.
-“I am so sorry, little one, you were taken from this world before you could even live, all because the people of Syria have decided that President Bashar al-Assad is not fit for his country, and more importantly, that the people have decided to fight here, in Aleppo.”
+He leaned down, stifling a gag as the putrid stench of death flooded the roof of his mouth.
+“I am so sorry, little one, you were taken from this world before you could even live, all because the people of Syria have decided that President Bashar al-Assad is not fit for his country.”

-With a shaking hand, he pressed the baby’s eyelids shut and dusted off the dried blood.
 “You are not forgotten.”
-He bit his tongue; it was a lie.
-It seemed like no one cared about Aleppo, and no one would remember that this baby, this creation of Allah, even existed for a second before being ripped away from his future.
+But he bit his tongue; it was a lie.
+It seemed like no one cared about Aleppo.
+No one would remember this baby, this creation of Allah, whose future was taken before his life could even begin.

-“Don’t we just,” Yasin choked on the rising acidity in his throat and tightened his grip on the ripped blanket before fighting his way through the destruction towards the opening in which they came.
+Yasin choked on the rising acidity in his throat.
+Releasing the blanket, he fought his way through the destruction toward the opening.
 The sunlight blinded him as he stepped out onto the narrow road, the limestone buildings that once stood tall with pride of Aleppo’s strength and history, now as decimated and abandoned as the city itself.

-They walked the empty streets in silence, each doctor too preoccupied with their own thoughts to offer any words to one another.
-Their feet carried them through the city, automatically stepping over the shards of glass and piles of limestone in their path.
-The city was quiet, too quiet.
+They walked the empty streets in silence, each doctor too preoccupied with their own thoughts to offer any words to the other.
+Their feet carried them through the city, automatically stepping over the shards of glass and piles of limestone.
+The city was quiet – too quiet.
 The deafening silence pressed into Yasin’s ears until he felt like his eardrums would burst from the pressure.